 You’ve crafted your ideal morning routine, complete with a 15-minute meditation and a little cardio to get your heart pumping.
-It’s the routine of your dreams—now all you have to do is stick with it.
+It’s the routine of your dreams — now all you have to do is stick with it!
+Easy, right?!

 Ha!
 As if.

-Once you start smashing the snooze button the next morning, you’re doomed before you’ve even started.
+Once you start smashing the snooze button the next morning, you’re doomed before you even begin.
 You quickly get discouraged, wondering if you’re just not the kind of person that can manage structure.
-As a fellow ADHDer and ADHD coach, this was my story—and the story of many of the clients I’ve worked with.
+As a fellow ADHDer and ADHD coach, this was my story — and the story of many of my clients.
 We craved the consistency that a structured routine offers… but we also hated following through.